 - Anyone at less than fair rental price

 If you use the dwelling unit for both rental and personal purposes, you generally must divide your total expenses between the rental use and the personal use based on the number of days used for each purpose.
-However, you will not be able to deduct your rental expense in excess of the gross rental income limitation (your gross rental income less the rental portion of mortgage interest, real estate taxes, and casualty losses, and rental expenses like realtors' fees and advertising costs).
+You will not be able to deduct your rental expense in excess of the gross rental income limitation (your gross rental income less the rental portion of mortgage interest, real estate taxes, and casualty losses, and rental expenses like realtors' fees and advertising costs).
 However, you may be able to carry forward some of these rental expenses to the next year, subject to the gross rental income limitation for that year.
-If you itemize your deductions on Form 1040, Schedule A (PDF), you may still be able to deduct your personal portion of mortgage interest, property taxes, and casualty losses on that schedule.
+If you itemize your deductions on Form 1040, Schedule A (PDF), Itemized Deductions, you may still be able to deduct your personal portion of mortgage interest, property taxes and casualty losses on that schedule.

 There is a special rule if you use a dwelling unit as a personal residence and rent it for fewer than 15 days.
 In this case, do not report any of the rental income and do not deduct any expenses as rental expenses.

 Another special rule applies if you rent part of your home to your employer and provide services for your employer in that rented space.
 In this case, report the rental income.
 You can deduct mortgage interest, qualified mortgage insurance premiums, real estate taxes, and personal casualty losses for the rented part, subject to any limitations, but do not deduct any business expenses.
 For information on these limits, refer to Publication 587, Business Use of Your Home (Including Use by Daycare Providers).